RituGupta23/PathSync/README.md

-# 📊 Finance Loan Default Prediction App
+# 📊 Finance Loan Default Prediction Web App

 Welcome to the **Finance Loan Default Prediction Web App**!
 This application helps financial institutions and users predict the likelihood of loan defaults using machine learning models.
 Additionally, it provides tailored financial advice based on the prediction results, making it a comprehensive tool for financial health and risk management.